I am originally from the UK and hold the NNEB qualification and include over 20 years of

 I am a global citizen with Anglo-Egyptian ancestry.
 In the last 35 years, I have lived in Egypt, Kuwait, England, Scotland and Norway and have recently moved to Singapore from Cairo.
-I have a Masters Degree in Arts and a PGCE teaching certificate.
+I have a PGCE teaching certificate.

 Prior to teaching, I have gained experience in the fields of communications, media and publishing, holistic health and development.
 I have a bachelor’s degree from The American University in Cairo in Journalism and Mass Communications with a minor in Psychology, and obtained an MA from The University of Bedfordshire, UK, with a degree in Intercultural Communications.
 I have a huge passion for travel and meeting people from all walks of life.